aja512/Titanic-Dataset-Data-Analysis-using-R/README.md

 # Titanic-Dataset-Data-Analysis-using-R
-Simple Data Analysis Techniques in R
+Simple Data Analysis Techniques in R. Mainly a Mini-Project for Final Year R Lab